estebanbecker/Parallel-computing-UPC/README.md

 }
 ```

-To implement the iteration we have to avoid the race condition by adding
+To implement the iteration, we have to avoid the race condition by
-two upc_barrier at the lines 28 and 35
+adding two upc_barrier at the lines 28 and 35

 ## Convergence

 We have to keep track of the maximum difference between the *x* and
 *xmax*.
-To check if the code reached to convergence we can use the
+To check if the code reached to convergence, we can use the
 following collective operation:

 ``` c
 upc_all_reduceD( &diffmax, diff, UPC_MAX,THREADS,1,NULL,UPC_OUT_ALLSYNC);
 ```

-Finally we obtain this code:
+Finally, we obtain this code:

 ``` c
 #include <upc.h>